ellis882/charlies-restaurant-msp-4/README.md

 ### User Story Testing

 * As a new/ returning customer I want to make a reservation online or by phone
-    * "Book A Table" link is immediately accesible on the home page via the navbar and call to action button.
-This button links to the booking section on the home page which holds a booking form will all necessary inputs to make a reservation.
+    * "Book A Table" link is immediately accesible on the home page via the navbar and call to action button when you are logged in or had registered.
+This button links to the booking section on the bbok a table page which holds a booking form with all necessary inputs to make a reservation.
+On this page you can also go to cancel booking.
+When you go there you will see your booking and the option to cancel your booking.

 * As a new customer I want to know about the restaurant concept, history, chef and food.
     * On the homepage you find a section about the history.
-The Chefs and menu pages are on separate pages when clicking on the navbar links.
+The Chefs and Menu pages are on separate pages when clicking on the navbar links.

 * As a new customer I want to see the restaurant's social presence.
     * Social media icons are located on the site footer which is featured on every page.
 On the homepage you will find a gallery with images of the restaurant